jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### AWS IAM Roles needed for the following AWS services

-The role(s) will be created as part of creating a CodeBuild project.
+- The IAM role(s) will be created as part of creating a CodeBuild project.
 Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.

 - For CodeBuild Role, two additional policies need to be attached to it on top of the IAM policies that were attached when the role was created.

     1. AmazonEC2ContainerRegistryPowerUser
     2. An Inline Policy that allows it to "PUT OBJECT" to S3 Bucket.
 This is for uploading scan result to S3.
 (See JSON below)

 ```
 {